tsg-iitkgp/OnBoarding/README.md

 <br />
 The nominated person(s) shall serve as the Executive Head of the Developers' Society.
 [Standard Operating Procedure- Developers' Society](https://github.com/tsg-iitkgp/OnBoarding/blob/master/Files/Developers'%20Society%20SOP.pdf)
 <br />
-The roles and responsibilites of the Technology Coordinator are as listed below.
+The roles and responsibilities of the Technology Coordinator are as listed below.

 ### Roles and Responsibilities

  - Technological expansion of the Gymkhana and the institute.
- - Maintenance and upgradation of the official website , mobile app (ApnaInsti) and other [projects](./APPs.md) of Technology Students' Gymkhana.
+ - Maintenance and upgradation of the official website, mobile app (ApnaInsti) and other [projects](./APPs.md) of Technology Students' Gymkhana.
  - Lead the Tech Team of Technology Students' Gymkhana which consists of the Web Secretaries along with the Technology Coordinator.
  - Act as a bridge between the Technology Students' Gymkhana and the Developers' Society (Read SOP) as the Executive Head (ex officio).
  - Handle and overlook the overall execution of the society's targets.